-The Adrian Swire Memorial Foundation have sponsored a PPL Scholarship this year.
-The winner is Nathan Laurer; currently being mentored on the ORT Jump Programme and is hoping winning this scholarship will get him a step closer to his dream of becoming a short haul pilot for a British Carrier.
+The Adrian Swire Memorial Foundation has sponsored a PPL scholarship, the winner is Nathan Laurer.
+Nathan is currently being mentored on the ORT Jump Programme and is hoping winning this scholarship will get him a step closer to his dream of becoming a short haul pilot for a British Carrier.
 Nathan will train at the Flight Training London.

 This year the Air Pilots Company has awarded 16 Gliding Scholarships all of which are to be taken as week long residential courses.
 Four students will attend the London Gliding Club (LGC), Dunstable and 12 students attending Derby & Lancs Gliding Club (D&L), Great Hucklow.

 Virgin Atlantic Scholarship winners are Tahreem Sahare (LCG) and Ronan Graven (LCG).